brootware/staging.github.io/_posts/2022-04-08-grepping-for-gold-in-JSON-APIs-with-jq.md

 ---
 ## Introduction

 When you are working with cloud, REST APIs or any type of web service, you will come across a lightweight data-interchange format called JSON (JavaScript Object Notation).
-I won't go much into details about JSON here as we are mainly focusing on filtering and finding data using Grep and a tool called Jq (Json Query : a command-line json processor) from these API responses in this tutorial.
+I won't go much into details about JSON here as we are mainly focusing on filtering and finding data using a tool called Jq (Json Query : a command-line json processor) from these API responses in this tutorial.
 You can think of Jq like `grep` for JSON APIs.

 ## Guide on setting up